SaltyQuetzals/Ingredient-Parsing/README.md

 from the New York Times about structured predictions using conditional random fields (CRFs).
 However, if you look at when the article was released, you'll notice it was released in 2015.
 At the time of writing, that's over 3 years ago.
-Natural Language Processing (NLP) has come a long way since then, with the advent of Long Short-Term Memory (LSTM) units, word embeddings, and sequence-to-sequence modelling.
+NLP has come a long way since then, with the advent of LSTMs, word embeddings, and sequence-to-sequence modelling.
 I firmly believe that the use of recurrent neural networks can improve upon the overall ability of the tagger.

 ## Goals